 ----Eggshells and fish emulsion - which can be available to plants quickly but are often used up within two weeks

---- Heat-dried microorganisms’ slow release nitrogen – which can be available to the plant up to 8-10 weeks.
+--- Heat-dried microorganisms’ slow-release nitrogen – which can be available to the plant up to 8-10 weeks.

-—-What are head-dried microorganisms?
+—-What are heat-dried microorganisms?
 These organisms have consumed nutrients in another environment and have died once all available nutrients have been consumed.
 The organisms are, then, preserved in a drying process to be added back to your garden environment to provide nutrients to the living microorganisms there.
 It’s similar to the process of leaves falling from trees in fall, to break down and be absorbed by the soil food web of the forest floor.

 In addition to nitrogen, phosphorus, and potassium, there are 12 other elements considered essential for plant growth that is absorbed from the surrounding soil.
 Organic soil amendments are ideal for providing all of these elements as well.
 There’s more on that in my soil “recipe.”